 The spectrum of asteroid 3628 Boznemcová has also been studied and compared to those of the angrite meteorites (Cloutis et al., 2006).
 Boznemcová is thought to have experienced partial melting and fractional crystallization under oxidizing conditions, and is considered to have a surface composition akin to an angritic crust (i.e., a composition of ~5575 wt% clinopyroxene, ~2033 wt% plagioclase feldspar, and 020 wt% olivine plus kirschteinite).
 It is a spectral type A asteroid containing an (Fe³+)-free clinopyroxene phase known only from angrites.
 However, despite its similarities in reflectance spectra, and thus mineralogy, to that of angrite meteorites, the latter typically contain more olivine than is observed on Boznemcová.
 On the other hand, studies of the orbits of the LL6 ordinary chondrites Bensour and Kilabo (Alexeev et al., 2009) suggest that these meteorites cross the orbit of 3628 Boznemcova, which is located in the inner asteroid belt (~2.2 AU).
 This location is associated with two efficient resonances responsible for transferring material into Earth-crossing trajectories.

-The relatively small number of meteorites classified as angrites constitute a very limited sampling of the angrite parent body.
-Another recent find from Antarctica, Y-1154, is an anomalous meteorite containing Al,Tidiopside-hedenbergite that is compositionally similar to angrites, but it has a unique fine-grained, dendritic texture.
+The number of unique angrites represented in our collections today is fourteen, and they are commonly grouped as either plutonic/metamorphic or basaltic/quenched, along with the single dunitic sample (NWA 8535).
+Notably, another find from Antarctica, Y-1154, is an anomalous meteorite containing Al,Tidiopside-hedenbergite that is compositionally similar to angrites, but it has a unique fine-grained, dendritic texture.
 An excellent petrographic thin section micrograph of D'Orbigny can be seen on John Kashuba's webpage.
 The specimen of D'Orbigny pictured above is a 1.6 g partial slice.